revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring Data JDBC & JPA.md

 - Let’s consider the Login entity comprising the userId attribute.
 - There can be four different variations of LIKE query formed using method names as follows:
-  - Exact Match `SELECT ...
-LIKE userId`
+  - Exact Match `SELECT ...LIKE userId`
     - `List<User> findByUserIdLike(String userId);`
-  - Starting With `SELECT ...
-LIKE userId%`
+  - Starting With `SELECT ...LIKE userId%`
     - `List<User> findByUserIdStartingWith(String userId);`
-  - Ending With `SELECT ...
-LIKE %userId`
+  - Ending With `SELECT ...LIKE %userId`
     - `List<User> findByUserIdEndingWith(String userId);`
-  - In Between `SELECT ...
-LIKE %userId%`
+  - In Between `SELECT ...LIKE %userId%`
     - `List<User> findByUserIdContaining(String userId);`
 </blockquote>

 </details>

 ---
-11. What is `Spring Data JPA`?
+11.What is `Spring Data JPA`?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)